ryanjguo/greenring/README.md

-If you find any issues with the bot, please ping me on Discord _**@rgld**_.
-Do your best to find any errors as the pot should endure rigorous testing before being released to the public.
+If you find any issues with the bot, please ping me on Discord, _**@rgld**_.
+Do your best to find any errors as the bot should endure rigorous testing before being released to the public.
 Also let me know if the bot goes offline as I am currently running it on my laptop.

 [Join Testing Server](https://discord.gg/6SYV2nJV)